Heat vs. Knicks Predictions & Picks - Eastern Conference Semifinals Game 3

 Heat Performance Insights

-- Miami has had to rely on its defense, which ranks second-best in the NBA (109.8 points allowed per game), as it ranks worst in the league offensively with only 109.5 points per contest.
+- Although Miami is scoring just 109.5 points per game (worst in NBA), its defense has been playing really well, as it ranks second-best in the league by allowing 109.8 points per game.

-- This season, the Heat rank 25th in the league in assists, dishing out 23.8 per game.
+- So far this year, the Heat rank 25th in the league in assists, dishing out 23.8 per game.

-- The Heat, who rank 16th in the league with 12 threes per game, are shooting just 34.4% from beyond the arc, which is fourth-worst in the NBA.
+- The Heat rank fourth-worst in the NBA with a 34.4% shooting percentage from downtown.
+Meanwhile, they are draining 12 threes per game (16th-ranked in league).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.